-SIR HENRY GURNEY: The main export industry in value is the citrus industry; we hope to export this year some twelve million cases.
+Sir HENRY GURNEY: The main export industry in value is the citrus industry; we hope to export this year some twelve million cases.
 When I say this year, the season doesn't open until November, but November to April is the export season, and we estimate to export some twelve million cases.
-Next comes potash, which is reduced by the potash concessions to which we referred.
+Next comes potash, which is produced by the potash concessions to which we referred.
 Third there is the diamond cutting industry.

-CHAIRMAN: Is that a new industry?
+CHAIRMAN : Is that a new industry ?

-SIR HENRY GURNEY: Fairly new.
+Sir HENRY GURNEY: Fairly new.
 It really started in 1939.

 This industry has grown up partly as a result of the invasion of the Netherlands in 1940.
-1946 production value is 5 1/2 millign pounds.
+1946 production value is 5.5 million pounds.

-CHAIRMAN: where have you got any figures about the potash industry?
+CHAIRMAN: Where have you got any figures about the potash industry?